ddansa/DeTre-ATGparser/README.md

 This project is provided as-is for personal use.

-## 🤝 Contributing

-This tool is designed to parse publicly available race information from saved HTML pages.
-It does not interact with ATG's servers or bypass any authentication.

 ## ⚠️ Disclaimer

 This tool is for personal data analysis only.
+It parses publicly available race information from saved HTML pages and does not interact with ATG's servers or bypass any authentication.
 Always respect ATG's terms of service and use responsibly.

----

-*Web-app för att läsa av ATG's startlistor och dumpa relevant data*